 Quality standards vary widely, and unfortunately, many products lack basic product labeling regarding active and inactive ingredients, dose and side effects.
 The product mix in the low-dose market segment is also not very well developed.
 Can you guess why?
-Products in dispensaries by and large cater to people who want to get high or need much higher doses to treat serious medical conditions.
-It is relatively easy to find products with 10mg of THC per dose, and there are more products coming out now with 5mg of THC per dose.
-Despite the advantages of low dosing, it's still relatively difficult to find products with less than 5mg of THC per dose.
+Products in dispensaries by and large cater to people who want to get high or need much higher doses to treat serious medical conditions alhtough this is changing as many state laws tightly restrict dosing limits.
+More products are available with 5mg of THC per dose or less.
 Oftentimes dispensaries will advise to "cut it in half" but in many cases that's not practical or desirable.
 Read labels closely and start low and slow.